SysKitTeam/docs-bp/web-applications/caching/publishing-cache.md

 ---
-title: Publishing Cache
-description: >-
-  Publishing Cache best practices report by SPDocKit determines whether there are publishing sites in the farm that could benefit from the output cache.
+description: Publishing Cache best practices report by SPDocKit determines whether there are publishing sites in the farm that could benefit from the output cache.
-author: Aleksandar Draskovic
-date: 19/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # Publishing Cache